techfusionid/elysia-production-template/README.md

 - 🚀 **Production-ready foundation** — Designed for both local development and production systems
 - ⚡ **High-performance HTTP layer** — Fully async Elysia.js on Bun
 - 🔐 **Built-in API security** — First-class support for protected and public endpoints
-- 🔑 **Built-in Authentication** — Login & registration with OTP support (Better Auth, toggleable)
+- 🔑 **Built-in Authentication** — Login, registration, & OTPs (Better Auth, toggleable)
-- 🧪 **Type-safe validation** — Runtime + compile-time schemas with TypeBox
+- 🧪 **Type-safe Validation** — Runtime + compile-time schemas with TypeBox
-- 🗄️ **Database-ready** — PostgreSQL + Drizzle ORM with migrations
+- 🗄️ **Database & Migrations** — PostgreSQL + Drizzle ORM with built-in migration handling
+- 🔍 **Smart Error Handling** — Centralized error normalization and standardized responses
-- 📜 **Clear API docs** — OpenAPI rendered with Scalar UI at `/docs`
+- 📜 **API Documentation** — OpenAPI rendered with Scalar UI at `/docs`
 - ⏱️ **Rate limiting** — Global and auth-aware traffic protection
+- 📧 **Email Infrastructure** — Native Resend + React Email integration for notifications
 - 🧾 **Structured logging** — Pino with dev-friendly output
+- 🔍 **Error Handling** — Comprehensive error handling system
 - 🧹 **Linting & formatting** — Biome for consistent code style
-- 🐳 **Containerized workflow** — One-command Docker Compose
+- 🐳 **Docker Ready** — One-command  compose and production container setup

-## What is this?
+## Why use this starter?

-Elysia.js is currently the fastest framework in the Bun ecosystem, delivering industry-leading performance with outstanding throughput and ultra-low latency.
+**Elysia.js is fast.** It's currently the fastest framework in the Bun ecosystem, delivering industry-leading performance with outstanding throughput and ultra-low latency.

-The problem?
-Getting from raw performance to a production-ready setup takes time.
+**The problem?** Setting up Authentication, ORM, Docker, and logging from scratch for a production-ready app takes hours.

-This boilerplate provides a **simple, ready-to-use, production-grade foundation** so you can focus on building features immediately, without redoing repetitive configuration and setup.
+This boilerplate provides a **simple, ready-to-use, production-grade foundation** so you can focus on building features immediately with Elysia, without redoing repetitive configuration and setup.

 ### Perfect if you want to: